riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 16:58: Elie: College grads who go to top 25 schools who are interested in effective altruism.
 Same is mostly true of operations staff.
 Primarily entry level generalists.
-We now need what we need and hope to fill (17:10).
+We now know what we need and hope to fill (17:10).
 Plan to not hire as many of that types, to hire more specific roles.
 Instead of hiring a generalist to learn accounting, to hire someone who knows that (17:36).